-- revenue and expense adjustments to include results for the period from January 8 to February 7, 2019, for the Predecessor related to the International lag adjustment (see above discussion); - deferred revenue purchase accounting adjustment; - incremental amortization resulting from the application of purchase accounting;

-- other incremental or reduced expenses from the application of purchase accounting (e.g. commission asset amortization); - equity-based compensation; - restructuring charges; - merger and acquisition-related operating costs; - transition costs primarily consisting of non-recurring incentive expenses associated with our synergy program; - legal reserve and costs associated with significant legal and regulatory matters; - change in fair value of the make-whole derivative liability associated with the Series A Preferred Stock; - asset impairment; - non-recurring pension charges, related to pension settlement charge and actuarial loss amortization eliminated as a result of the Take-Private Transaction; - merger, acquisition and divestiture-related non-operating costs; and - tax effect of the non-GAAP adjustments and the impact resulting from the enactment of the 2017 Tax Cuts and Jobs Act and tax accounting method change in 2018.
+- revenue and expense adjustments to include results for the period from January 8 to February 7, 2019, for the Predecessor related to the International lag adjustment (see above discussion); - deferred revenue purchase accounting adjustment; - incremental amortization resulting from the application of purchase accounting; we exclude amortization of recognized intangible assets resulting from the application of purchase accounting because it is non-cash and is not indicative of our ongoing and underlying operating performance.
+We believe that recognized intangible assets by their nature are fundamentally different from other depreciating assets that are replaced on a predictable operating cycle.
+Unlike other depreciating assets, such as developed and purchased software licenses or property and equipment, there is no replacement cost once these recognized intangible assets expire and the assets are not replaced.
+Additionally, our costs to operate, maintain and extend the life of acquired intangible assets and purchased intellectual property are reflected in our operating costs as personnel, data fee, facilities, overhead and similar items; - other incremental or reduced expenses from the application of purchase accounting (e.g. commission asset amortization); - equity-based compensation; - restructuring charges; - merger and acquisition-related operating costs; - transition costs primarily consisting of non-recurring incentive expenses associated with our synergy program; - legal reserve and costs associated with significant legal and regulatory matters; - change in fair value of the make-whole derivative liability associated with the Series A Preferred Stock; - asset impairment; - non-recurring pension charges, related to pension settlement charge and actuarial loss amortization eliminated as a result of the Take-Private Transaction; - merger, acquisition and divestiture-related non-operating costs; and - tax effect of the non-GAAP adjustments and the impact resulting from the enactment of the 2017 Tax Cuts and Jobs Act and tax accounting method change in 2018.
 See Note 9 to the consolidated financial statements for further details.